-Local Governme Local Government Pension Scheme
+Local Government P Local Government Pension Scheme

-2023/24 £'000 2023/24 20 £'000 £
+2024/25 £'000 2023/24 £'000

-Opening Balance at 1 April 2 000 - -
+Opening Balance at 1 April 6,99

-Interest on impact of asset ceiling - -
+Interest on impact of asset ceiling 35 - 3

-Actuarial losses/(gains) 6,993 -
+Actuarial losses/(gains) 7,92 5 6,993

-Closing Balance at 31 March 6,993 -
+Closing Balance at 31 March 15,27 6,993

 The asset ceiling is the present value of any economic benefit available to the employer in the form of refunds or reduced future employer contributions.
 Actuaries have calculated the asset ceiling following their interpretation of IFRIC14.
 The calculations of asset ceiling is based on following factors:

 - There is no prospect of the Council having an unconditional right to a refund of surplus on the basis that such a payment would be at the discretion of the Fund. - The Council is a scheduled body and assumed to participate indefinitely. - Primary contributions are considered to be a minimum funding requirement (MFR) - The MFR exceeds the current cost of accrual and so the potential economic benefit from future contributions reductions is nil.
-Therefore the surplus is restricted to nil. - An additional liability of £3.445m is recognisable in respect of the Council's obligation to pay future deficit contributions, thereby increasing or generating an irrecoverable surplus.
+Therefore the surplus is restricted to nil.